 While in Indianapolis, we were met again with people who seemed not to know a lot about the birth defect.
-During the ultrasound, they couldn't tell us what organs were up in the chest, and our surgeon seemed less than interested.
+During the ultrasound, they couldn't tell us which organs were up in the chest, and our surgeon seemed less than interested.
 If the baby needed ECMO, she would only get it IF a machine was available.
 They gave our child a 50% chance of survival.

 We packed our bags and headed south a few weeks later to meet Dr. Kays and his team.
-During our ultrasound with Dr. Richards, he confirmed a left sided hernia with the stomach, spleen, and intestines in the chest cavity.
+During our ultrasound with Dr. Richards, he confirmed a left-sided hernia with the stomach, spleen and intestines in the chest cavity.
 We then met with Dr. Kays who spent 3 hours with us in our consult visit.
 He gave our baby a better chance of survival.

 Kennedy's corrective surgery was at 5 days old.
 There was enough diaphragm left to sew it together instead of using a patch.
 She did well but struggled with eating and reflux.
 At one month old, a feeding tube was placed and a Nissen procedure done.
 We left the NICU and headed home at 2 months old.
 7 surgeries later and 11 years old, we are beyond grateful to Dr. Kays and his team!!!